skroutz/cogy/README.md

 ## Development

-Running the tests and RuboCop:
+Running the tests and RuboCop for the latest Rails version:

 ```shell
 $ rake